Andrew Fahie: Leader of the Opposition

-In the 2015 general election only two members of the Virgin Islands Party won their seats - Julian Fraser and Fahie.
+In the 2015 general election only two members of the Virgin Islands Party won their seats – Julian Fraser and Fahie.
 Subsequently, Fraser and Fahie argued over who should be named as leader of the opposition, as Fraser believed that he should take over as the incumbent party leader following the general election defeat.
 Fahie disagreed as he believed the majority of party members would prefer him to take over as leader following the party's disastrous electoral defeat.

 As the Constitution required that the Leader of the Opposition commanded a support of the "majority" of the opposition members, and the only two opposition members disagreed, there was an impasse.
 Governor John Duncan gave the men a month to resolve their differences, but they were unable to do so, and eventually the Governor appointed Fraser as the official Leader of the Opposition.

 Fahie later ousted Fraser as party leader, and was appointed Leader of the Opposition in his stead.

 He was succeeded by Ronnie Skelton as opposition leader on 22 December 2018 after the ruling Government party split, and the Skelton-led faction became the largest opposition party.

 Fahie, when he was Leader of the Opposition, frequently commented that a Commission of Inquiry was needed into BVI Government corruption.

-Two years after he was elected as Premier of the Virgin Islands, then-Governor Augustus Jaspert announced that there would be a Commission of Inquiry and the Report of that Inquiry was published in late April 2022, one day after Fahie's arrest in connection to drug trafficking, money laundering and terrorism financing.
+In 2021, Governor Augustus Jaspert launched a corruption inquiry in the Territory shortly before demitting office, appointing Sir Gary Hickinbottom as commissioner.
+In April 2022, the Commission of Inquiry was published, concluding that governance in the Territory had been "appallingly bad", and that it was "highly likely" that serious dishonesty had taken place.
+It concluded that the constitution should be suspended and its government dissolved – returning direct rule from London.

 Premier

 Fahie led his party to victory in the 2019 British Virgin Islands general election, and was sworn in as Premier the following day.

-He was removed as Premier on 5 May 2022 after the House of Assembly passed a no-confidence motion against his government.
+He was removed as Premier on 5 May 2022 after the House of Assembly passed a no-confidence motion against his government, following his arrest by the US Drug Enforcement Administration (DEA).